daizutabi/ivory/docs/index.md

 ```

 !!! note
-    `client.load_results` drops train set for saving memory.
+    `Client.load_results()` drops train data for saving memory.

-The lengths of validation set and test set are both 800 (200 times 4).
-But be careful about the test set.
+The lengths of validation data and test data are both 800 (200 times 4).
+But be careful about the test data.
 The length of unique samples is 200 (one fold size).

 ```python
 import numpy as np